rasbt/screenlamp/docs/sources/user_guide/tools-tutorial-1.md

 ### MOL2 Input Files

-The tools presented in this tutorial can work with MOL2 files of arbitrary size.
-However, to minimize the computation time for the purposes of illustration, we are only going to use a small subset of molecules.
+The tools presented in this tutorial are compatible with MOL2 files of arbitrary size.
+However, to minimize the computation time for illustration throughout this tutorial, we are only going to use a small subset of molecules.

 A typical use case for these would be the screening of all ~18,000,000 *Drug-Like* molecules from [ZINC](http://zinc.docking.org), which is available in MOL2 format on ZINC [here](http://zinc.docking.org/subsets/drug-like).
 Please note that screenlamp supports both Tripos MOL2 (`*.mol2`) files and gzipped Tripos MOL2 files (`*.mol2.gz`) out of the box.
 Thus, if your input dataset is in gzipped format, you can use it right away without having to make any adjustments or decompressing it.
-However, please not that the decompressing and compressing operations that are performed when working with gzipped files have an additional toll on computational performance.
+However, please note that the decompressing and compressing operations that are performed when working with gzipped files have an additional toll on computational performance.

 With kind permission from John Irwin and the ZINC team, we are using a random subset of 70,000 small molecules that we prepared for this tutorial.
 This subset from ZINC is split into 7 multi-MOL2 file with 10,000 molecules each: `partition_mol2_1.mol2` to `partition_mol2_7.mol2`.